-Other cases alleging violation of the Public Records Law by the Town are still pending.
-In the event of success in these cases, plaintiffs would be entitled to costs attorney's fees.
+Other cases alleging violation of the Public Records Law by the Town are still pending on appeal limited to the issue of the amount of fees, which have already been paid.
+In the event of success in these cases, plaintiffs would be entitled to attorney's fees for the appeal and any additional fees as part of that success.
 The likelihood of unfavorable outcomes and the amounts of potential losses cannot be reasonably determined at this time.
 Accordingly, no provision for any liability that may result has been made in the accompanying financial statements.

 The Town is a defendant in a lawsuit alleging breach of contract, fraud in the inducement, and breach of fiduciary duty related to a 2013 settlement agreement.
 This matter is being handled by the Town's insurance carrier which is providing a defense through its attorneys.
+In the event of an adverse outcome, the damages associated with the alleged contractual breach do not fall within the scope of the Town's liability insurance coverage.
+The likelihood of an unfavorable outcome and the amount of potential loss cannot be reasonably determined at this time.
+Accordingly, no provision for any liability that may result has been made in the accompanying financial statements.